 To limit contact at arrival and dismissal times, the district has set certain protocols.
 At arrival, all students will be screened prior to entering the building.
 For parents who drive students to school and/ or pick up students from school, students will access/ exit the building at a single point of entry/exit.

-To ensure that sick or ill students, staff, and faculty are not allowed on campus, the school district will be adopting a strict screening policy which includes temperature checks for students, faculty, and staff, daily screening questionnaires for faculty and staff, and periodic screening questionnaires for students.
+To ensure that sick or ill students, staff, and faculty are not allowed on campus, the school district has adopted a strict screening policy which includes temperature checks for students, faculty, and staff, daily screening questionnaires for faculty and staff, and periodic screening questionnaires for students.
 There will be daily temperature checks for everyone at each entrance to the buildings, prior to entry.
-Anyone with a temperature of 100 degrees F or greater will be sent home.
+Anyone with a temperature of 100 degrees F or greater may be sent home after further assessment.
 The district has built additional time into the schedule to allow for student screenings.
 The school district will also require screenings for contractors, vendors, and visitors who will be entering the school building.
 We will encourage at-home screenings to occur before individuals reach the school building; should an individual fail the screening or feel ill, they should remain home.
 Furthermore, we ask that parents and guardians remain vigilant in observing their students for signs of illness and to keep them home when they are ill.
 If an individual wants to enter a school building or facility, they will be required to complete an in-person screening.
 Designated personnel will supervise the screenings and students waiting their turn for screening.
 Trained screening staff will be provided with masks, face shields and gloves to ensure their safety and well-being.